vrk7bp/BeagleBoneWebServer/README.md

 3) Add Web Server to BeagleBone

-After exploring a couple of tutorials, it looked like the lighttpd web server was the best option for my BeagleBone Black.
-Unlike Apache, lighttpd is an asynchronous server, meaning that it is event-driven and handles requests with a limited amount of threads.
+After exploring a couple of tutorials, it looked like the nginx web server was the best option for my BeagleBone Black.
+Unlike Apache, nginx is an asynchronous server, meaning that it is event-driven and handles requests with a limited amount of threads.
 Although my super simple server is unlikely to hit massive loads, this asynchronous server tends to do better under high-load situations.